BrianSohn/nj-electricity-forecast/README.md

 [![Open in Streamlit](https://static.streamlit.io/badges/streamlit_badge_black_white.svg)](https://nj-electricity-forecast.streamlit.app/)

 ## 📌 Project Overview
-This project builds an **end-to-end machine learning pipeline** for forecasting monthly residential electricity sales in New Jersey.
+This project builds an **end-to-end machine learning pipeline** for forecasting monthly residential electricity sales in New Jersey. <br>
-It integrates **data ingestion, preprocessing, modeling, evaluation, automation, and visualization** into a fully reproducible workflow.
-This project demonstrates how to build a lightweight, automated, and production-ready forecasting pipeline with Supabase, GitHub Actions, and Streamlit, making it a strong foundation for both applied forecasting and modern MLOps workflows.
+It demonstrates how to build a lightweight and automated forecasting pipeline with **data ingestion, preprocessing, modeling, evaluation, automation, and visualization**, using Supabase, GitHub Actions, and Streamlit.

 ## 🎯 Purpose
 - Forecast monthly residential electricity sales in NJ using SARIMA and a benchmark model.